-Airbnb: stranded refugees can stay with us for free
+Airbnb: Stranded refugees can stay with us for free

 "Once we have identified individuals in need, we will work to connect them with a host who has offered free housing," an Airbnb spokesman wrote in an email.
 "If free housing is not available in certain markets, Airbnb will subsidize the cost of necessary listings and ensure that those in need have a free place to stay."

-Silicon Valley kept a low profile on politics in the past, but over the last couple of years the tech industry has become increasingly more outspoken on social issues.
+Silicon Valley kept a low profile on politics in the past.
+But over the last couple of years, the tech industry has become increasingly more outspoken on social issues.
 And Trump's executive order aimed at immigration hit home for many tech companies, who have employees from all over the world.
-Hundreds of tech leaders, including Apple CEO Tim Cook, Microsoft CEO Satya Nadella and Netflix CEO Reed Hastings, have spoken out against Trump's executive order.
+Dozens of tech leaders, including Apple CEO Tim Cook, Microsoft CEO Satya Nadella and Netflix CEO Reed Hastings, have spoken out against Trump's executive order.

 The order, signed by Trump on Friday afternoon, puts a 90-day ban on immigrants from seven countries: Iran, Iraq, Syria, Yemen, Sudan, Somalia and Libya.
 A federal judge temporarily halted the ban on Saturday, but many individuals and families who were en-route to the US are still reportedly stranded at borders and in airports worldwide.